Net of Compassion is a faith based collaborative effort of many volunteer groups bringing vital support services to people in need.

 Net of Compassion is a collaborative effort of many community groups founded and driven by a highly committed citizen of Worcester, Massachusetts.
 After overcoming his long battle with homelessness and addiction, Director Richard Gonzalez now reaches out to the homeless, addicted, and under served in our community.
 Together with his wife Elizabeth and a dedicated group of volunteers, Net of Compassion tirelessly works on the streets of Worcester to seek out citizens with the most need.

-Director Richie Gonzalez started this outreach effort over 6 years ago with just a card table and some bagged lunches.
+Director Richie Gonzalez started this outreach effort over in 2010 with just a card table and some bagged lunches.
 He returned to the very spot where he used to struggle himself with addiction.
 He knew that now that he had found his faith and sobriety that had to share it with his community.
 Now along with countless volunteers, he is cooking and serving a hot meal to an average of 250 people per week.
 Richie and Elizabeth Gonzalez are incredible people of faith and all of their program needs have always been met through private donations.
 They do have plans for the future which include a permanent office space and they would eventually like to open a housing program.